IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Little bit of an outsider amongst other merrow

 Something else breaks bad, conflict with/pulls in merrow
+- Read aloud
+	- You have just watched your ally, Toby, get pierced through the shoulder by a harpoon and pulled into the water; he's floating motionless a few inches below the water.
+His blood rises dark and inky to the surface and you know that he is in very serious danger.
+Your boat rocks violently from the aftershock as merfolk circle you from the water.
+Cinnabar, the red dragonborn, has been pushed under the oily slick of the river surface as the merrow shallowpriest mutters arcane sigils.
 - Fight aboard punts on the rivers, merrow try to pull them in
 - Shallowpriest: nerf to 60hp, 1 lvl3 slot
-	- Starts w concentration on hold person on Cinnabar - starts drowning at start of battle
+	- Starts w concentration on hold person on Cinnabar - can hold breath for 7 rounds
 	- First round cast mirror image
 	- Old crone Ezra also wanted to capture Cinnabar to force him to redo her sitting room
 - Merrow: new yorker accents. try to pull the PCs into the water